edenai/edenai-apis/README.md

 ## Quick Start

-Eden AI APIs is the open source package including necessary methods for using AI technologies from different AI providers (ex: google, amazon, clarifai .etc).

-First add the api-keys/secrets for the provider you will use in `edenai_apis.api_keys.<provider_name>_settings_templates.json`, then rename the file to `<provider_name>_settings.json`
+To make call to different AI providers, first add the api-keys/secrets for the provider you will use in `edenai_apis.api_keys.<provider_name>_settings_templates.json`, then rename the file to `<provider_name>_settings.json`

 When it's done you can directly start using edenai_apis.
-Here is a quick example using Google and IBM Keyword Extraction apis:
+Here is a quick example using Microsoft and IBM Keyword Extraction apis:
 ```python
 from edenai_apis import Text